holtcorey/descartes-underwriting-hw/README.md

 ## Workflow

 This is a binary classification problem with unbalanced dataset.
-We use F1-score to assess the performance of our approach.
-(Accuracy here is not a good metric since the dataset is unbalanced).
+We use F1-score to assess the performance of our approach (Accuracy here is not a good metric since the dataset is unbalanced).

 Our methodology consists of:

 * Conducting preliminary analysis through 1-Preliminary.ipynb
 * Conducting exploratory analysis on 2-EDA.ipynb
 * Test simple models, for example on 4-XGBModel.ipynb
-* Automate the workflow with python scripts (run.sh script for example)
+* Automate the workflow with python scripts (we can then run everything through run.sh)

 As further work, we suggest performing more feature engineering to help increase the F1 score.
 ## Run directly